Planning a trip to Vegas on a budget? No problem! Today I’m sharing the best free things to do in Las Vegas!

 3. Book attractions online

 Save money on individual attraction tickets when you book online.
 You can usually find extra discounts on Vegas.com.
-I always check here first for Las Vegas deals.
+This is my go-to website for scoring discounts on Vegas attractions and tours.

 4. Eat dinner during happy hour